How to progress your social work career

 As you gain more experience as a social work practitioner, you may turn your thoughts to career progression – namely, what might you expect to achieve and what to expect at different levels of seniority.
 Social work is an incredibly diverse profession and offers great flexibility – whilst some practitioners may be keen to rise up the ranks into managerial positions, others are happy to continue working directly with adults or children and families.

 With this in mind, we look at what you could expect from your career and how we can help you at every step of the way.

 The first thing you should be aware of is the Professionals Capability Framework.
 This is a dedicated resource outlining professional development for social workers in England.
 The PCF works in partnership with the Knowledge and Skills Statements (KSS) which clearly define what social workers should know and be able to do in different settings and at different levels of seniority.

 There are two distinct KSS which refer to adults and children and families.
 To understand more about how the two resources align together, we highly recommend reading the guidance provided by the British Association of Social Workers (BASW).

-During your first social work job, you will be classed as a Newly Qualified Social Worker (NQSW) and will likely be participating in an Assessed and Supported Year in Employment (ASYE) scheme.
+During your first social work job, you will be classed as a newly qualified social worker (NQSW) and will possibly be participating in an Assessed and Supported Year in Employment (ASYE) scheme.
 Your employer will assess your skills against the PCF and determine whether you are meeting the national standards as required by Social Work England.

 What is an advanced practitioner social work job role?